 Dr. Gaurav Sinha

-A good example of how my general interest in the ontological and epistemological basis of geographic information allows me to connect to various interesting knowledge domains is my current engagement as a Co-PI with several other researchers from US and Tanzania on an NSF funded project Linking Local Knowledge and Local Institutions for the Study of Adaptive Capacity to Climate Change: Participatory GIS in Northern Tanzania.
-We are using participatory GIS as the framework for data collection, community engagement, and information dissemination.
-Apart from working on multimedia participatory GIS design, my research on this project will yield a mixed-methods framework for integrating expert and local knowledge into a spatio-temporal representation model for understanding climate change impacts and related livelihood adaptation strategies.
-One of my cherished goals on this project is to develop representation models or ontologies to explore the semantic (dis)similarity between scientific and common sense conceptualizations of climate change impacts.
+A good example of how my general interest in the ontological and epistemological basis of geographic information allowed me to connect to various interesting knowledge domains was my engagement as a Co-PI with several other researchers from US and Tanzania on an NSF funded project Linking Local Knowledge and Local Institutions for the Study of Adaptive Capacity to Climate Change: Participatory GIS in Northern Tanzania.
+For this project, we used participatory GIS as the framework for data collection, community engagement, and information dissemination.
+This project was committed to a mixed-methods framework for integrating expert and local knowledge into a spatio-temporal representation model for understanding climate change impacts and related livelihood adaptation strategies.
+Inspired by this project, I now want to explore the semantic (dis)similarity between scientific and common sense conceptualizations of climate change impacts.

 Another exciting new reearch domain that I have reignited interest in the last year is the Geo-Health domain.
-I have formed a strong colaboration with and submitted several grants with Dr. Brian Ragan, who specializes in physical activity measurement and quantification research.
+I have formed a strong colaboration with and submitted several grants with Dr. Brian Ragan and Dr. Cheryl Howe, who specialize in physical activity measurement and quantification research.
 As part of our collaborative efforts we have been analyzing the geographic dimensions of physical activity.
-Our goal is to understand how patients' physical activity are linked to their everyday natural environment and their social and personal life.
+Our goal is to understand how people's physical activity are linked to their everyday natural environment and their social and personal life.
 Geospatial analysis and geographic contextualization of health data is key to the success of our collaborative projects.
 Currently, we collect data using a miniature GPS and accelerometer units that subjects carry on person for a few days.
-I have also been conducting extensive experiments with GPS units and will be developing spatial uncertainty assessment models for spatiotemporal trajectory analysis.
+I am now designing a spatiotemporal ontology and data models for physical activity data modeling and analysis.

-Other research topics that I have worked on and continue to explore include terrain analysis, spatial statistics, multi-criteria analysis, and cartographic generalization.
+Other research topics that I have worked on and continue to explore include societal roots and impacts of geographic information, spatial thinking and reasoning, spatial statistics, and spatial multi-criteria analysis.

 Funded Research Projects